Ju (state)

 Ju (莒 (Jǔ)) was a Dongyi state in modern Shandong province during the Zhou dynasty (1046–256 BCE) of ancient China.
-The rulers of Ju had the surname of Ji 己.
+The rulers of Ju bore the surname of Ji.
 According to the Shuowen Jiezi, "Ju" means taro or a wooden tool.
 It was weakened by wars with the states of Chu and Qi.
 Eventually the state was annexed by Qi, and the City of Ju became a major stronghold of Qi.